Death Benefit Plus Privacy Notice

 You have rights under data protection law in connection with our use of personal information.
 These rights include a right of access to and to receive a copy of your personal Information, a right to correct inaccurate data, a right to erase data or suspend our use of data.
 These rights may also include a right to object to our use of your personal information, a right to request that certain automated decisions we make have human involvement, a right to withdraw consent and a right to complain to the data protection regulator.

-Details about your rights and how we collect, use and disclose your personal information are contained in this document.
-You may request a copy by email to: firstname.lastname@example.org.
+Details about your rights and how we collect, use and disclose your personal information are contained in this document and can also be found on our website where you can proceed to obtain a quote and buy a policy online.
+You may also contact ECCU’s Data Protection Officer to request a copy, or to exercise any of your rights, by email to: firstname.lastname@example.org.

 If you do not think that we have processed your personal information in accordance with this privacy notice, please contact us: